At a Glance

-In March of 2014 Keith Bowers was invited to engage with other leaders from the water and related sectors to explore the potential for distributed water infrastructure systems to be integrated with or substituted for more traditional water infrastructure, with a focus on right-sizing the structure and scale of systems and services to optimize water, energy and sanitation management while achieving long-term sustainability and resilience.
-Held in Racine, Wisconsin at the Johnson Foundation at Wingspread, the event was convened in part by the Water Environment Federation and the Patel College of Global Sustainability, University of South Florida.
+In March of 2014 Biohabitats' president, Keith Bowers, was invited to engage with other leaders water and related sectors to explore the potential for distributed water infrastructure systems to be integrated with, or substituted for, more traditional water infrastructure, with a focus on right-sizing the structure and scale of systems and services to optimize water, energy and sanitation management, while achieving long-term sustainability and resilience.
+Held in Racine, Wisconsin at the Johnson Foundation at Wingspread, the event was assembled by the Water Environment Federation and the Patel College of Global Sustainability, University of South Florida.

-> The diverse group of experts selected for this national dialogue represented the perspectives of end users and operators (utilities), designers, equipment manufacturers, academics, water associations/research foundations, citizen advocates, and regulators/code enforcers.
+The diverse group of experts selected for this national dialogue represented the perspectives of end users and operators (utilities), designers, equipment manufacturers, academics, water associations/research foundations, citizen advocates, and regulators/code enforcers.
 The group included those who had successfully implemented decentralized approaches in urban areas, those that were considering it, and those who may have been skeptical.
 Together, they examined the barriers, opportunities, and needs related to the role that distributed infrastructure can play in our nation’s long-term water and sanitation security.
 Key themes of the dialogue included:

 - delineating the critical barriers to decentralization;

 - understanding the success stories and how the barriers have been overcome;

 - understanding the current state of technological approaches and next-generation solutions;

 - identifying unanticipated consequences (e.g. concentrates, impacts on utilities, etc.);

 - using decentralization as a means to integrated resource management;